lsst-tstn/tstn-010/index.rst

     - Perform a series of observations using multiple instrument setups and exposure times.
       This will also require changing telescope focus (and pointing) for each setup.

-A general development flow, as viewed from the user, is as follows:
+A general overview of the development flow, as viewed from the user, is as follows:

     - Draft, test and flush-out their desired functionality in a notebook.
-This phase is discussed in `notebooks`_.

       This may include creating drafts of functions (e.g. calculating offsets), performing calls to high-level classes (e.g. slew telescope)

-    - Create observing utilities to perform specific tasks, which are sufficiently generic such that they may be used by other use-cases (e.g. find a star and put it on pixel [x,y].
+    - Create observing utilities to perform specific tasks, which may be sufficiently generic such that they may be used by other use-cases (e.g. find a star and put it on pixel [x,y]).

     - Create a job, which is runnable by the Queue, to perform these tasks.

       Note that at this point the utilities may still be rough, and certain functionality might be better accomplished in lower classes (e.g. attcs) but that functionality does not yet exist.

-    - Request new functionality in lower-level control classes.
+    - Request new functionality in lower-level control classes (e.g. attcs)

     - Migrate/evolve the utilities and Job to a production level for regular use.